-Operating lease assets are accounted for at the fixed assets caption in the balance sheet and depreciated over the asset expected useful life using the same method applicable to similar assets.
+Operating lease assets are accounted for at the property and equipment caption in the balance sheet and depreciated over the asset expected useful life using the same method applicable to similar assets.
 The lease rent income less any discount granted to the lessee will be recognized in the income statement using the straight-line method over the contract term.